eurekaclinical/javautil/README.md

 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/javautil/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/javautil)

+## Version 4.2
+* Add a version of escapeAndWriteDelimitedColumn that allows forcing quotes and supports replacement.

 ## Version 4.1
 * Add a version of escapeAndWriteDelimitedColumn that allows forcing all columns to be surrounded by double quotes.